edubart/nelua-lang/docs/pages/overview.md

 print(a, b) -- outputs: 2 1
 ```

-Temporary variables are used on a multiple assignment, so
+Temporary variables are used in a multiple assignment, so
 the values can be safely swapped.
 {:.alert.alert-info}